bateman/dblp-search-ext/README.md

 make info              # Show development environment info
 ```

+Use `DEFAULT_URL="https://example.com"` to set the opening page for run commands.

 > [!NOTE]
 > * Browser must not be running before executing `make run/*` commands
 > * Unlike Chrome, Edge does not run in development mode